Skip to main content

 The Mortgage Calculatoruses the following validated formula.
 Understanding the math helps you interpret results accurately and trust the calculations you're relying on.

-Monthly Payment (M) = P ร— [r(1+r)โฟ] / [(1+r)โฟ โ€“ 1] Where: P = Principal loan amount (home price minus down payment) r = Monthly interest rate (annual rate รท 12 รท 100) n = Total number of payments (loan term in years ร— 12) Total Interest = (M ร— n) โ€“ P Total Cost = M ร— n
+Monthly Payment (M) = P ร— [r(1+r)โฟ] / [(1+r)โฟ โ€“ 1] Where: P = Principal loan amount (home price minus down payment) r = Monthly interest rate (annual rate รท 12 รท 100) n = Total number of payments (loan term in years ร— 12) Total Interest = (M ร— n) โ€“ P Total Cost = M ร— n Example โ€” $350,000 loan at 6.5% for 30 years: r = 0.065 รท 12 = 0.005417 n = 30 ร— 12 = 360 M = 350,000 ร— [0.005417 ร— (1.005417)ยณโถโฐ] / [(1.005417)ยณโถโฐ โ€“ 1] M โ‰ˆ $2,212/month Total Interest โ‰ˆ $446,320

-How the Formula Works
+How the Mortgage Calculator Formula Works

 The formula derives from the present value of an annuity.
 The term r(1+r)โฟ in the numerator represents the compounding effect of interest over all payment periods, while (1+r)โฟ โ€“ 1 in the denominator normalizes this across the full loan term to produce a constant monthly payment.
-This ensures that by the final payment, both principal and all accrued interest are fully paid off.
+The formula is mathematically constructed so that at exactly the final payment, your remaining balance hits zero โ€” fully paying off both principal and all accumulated interest.
+The exponential term (1+r)โฟ is why loan term has such a dramatic effect: doubling the term doesn't double the interest โ€” it can quadruple it.

-When to Use This Calculator
+When to Use the Mortgage Calculator

-• โ†’To evaluate the impact of a larger down payment on monthly payments
+• โ†’To evaluate the impact of a larger down payment โ€” both on monthly payments and total interest

-๐Ÿ’ก Expert Tips for Best Results
+๐Ÿ’ก Expert Tips for Using the Mortgage Calculator Accurately

 Tip 1